palkan/anyway_config/README.md

 ### Using with Ruby

-By default, Anyway Config is looking for a config YAML at `./config/<config-name>.yml`.
-You can override this setting through special environment variable – 'MYGEM_CONF' – containing the path to the YAML file.
+By default, Anyway Config is looking for a config YAML at `./config/<config-name>.yml` e.g. `./config/my_cool_gem.yml`.
+You can override this location the same way as for Rails.

-Environmental variables work the same way as with Rails.
+Environmental variables work the same way too.

 ### Config clear and reload